 As you are aware, MGNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme) projects are not only being executed by the Panchayati Raj Institutions but are also taken by the field agencies of your Department.
 Special emphasis has been given by the Government to take up large number of farm ponds, check-dams, multipurpose farm ponds, land development of FRA beneficiaries and a host of other labour intensive works permissible under the scheme.
 While the agencies implementing the scheme are expected to follow the guidelines of MGNREGA for all such works, the projects taken up should also be subject to social audit by the respective Panchayati Raj Institutions.
 The details of works, case records, quality checks conducted and the action taken on all such issues may also be shared with the DRDAs / Collectors concerned by the field officials of your Department.
-All assistance and co-operation should be provided during the process as mandated in the law.
+All assistance and co-operation should be provided during the process of Social Audit and the required documents are to be produced during the process as mandated in the law.